google/WebFundamentals/src/content/en/updates/posts/2015/12/background-sync.markdown

 Of course, these restrictions may loosen/tighten based on real-world usage.

+## Progressive Enhancement

+It’ll be a while before all browsers support background sync, especially as Safari & Edge don’t yet support service workers.
+But progressive enhancement helps here:

+{% highlight javascript %}
+if ('serviceWorker' in navigator && 'SyncManger' in window) {
+  navgiator.serviceWorker.ready.then(function(reg) {
+    return reg.sync.register('tag-name');
+  }).catch(function() {
+    postDataFromThePage();
+  });
+} else {
+  postDataFromThePage();
+}
+{% endhighlight %}

+If service workers or background sync aren’t available, just post the content from the page as you’d do today.

+Note that it’s worth using background sync even if the user appears to have good connectivity, as it protects you against navigations and tab closures during data send.

 ## The future

 We're aiming to ship background sync to stable version of Chrome in the first half of 2016.
-But we're also working on a variant, “periodic background sync”.
+But we’re also working on a variant, “periodic background sync”.
 This will allow you to request a “periodicsync” event restricted by time interval, battery state and network state.
 This would require user permission, of course, but it will also be down to the will of the browser for when & how often these events fire.
 Eg, a news site could request to sync every hour, but the browser may know you only read that site at 07:00, so the sync would fire daily at 06:50.
 This idea is a little further off than one-off syncing, but it’s coming!

-Bit by bit we're bringing successful patterns from Android/iOS onto the web, while still retaining what makes the web great!
+Bit by bit we’re bringing successful patterns from Android/iOS onto the web, while still retaining what makes the web great!